 For years, Microsoft remained overlooked on Wall Street, where Apple’s unprecedented ascent cast a long shadow over its chief rival.
 As a result, MSFT stock didn’t get above 32 again until 2013, with shares mostly living in the 20s.

-Fast forward six years, and MSFT stock trades at 127—more than triple its 2007-2013 peak, and just off its all-time high of 130, which it briefly touched last month.
-In the last two years, MSFT is up 88%, and the only real dip came during the fourth-quarter 2018 market correction (see chart below).
+Fast forward six years, and MSFT stock trades at 134—more than triple its 2007-2013 peak, and a new all-time high.
+In the last two years, MSFT is up 92%, and the only real dip came during the fourth-quarter 2018 market correction (see chart below).

 Despite the run-up, Microsoft remains largely overlooked; institutional ownership is actually down since 2017, and weaker performers like Apple, Facebook (FB) and Tesla (TSLA) still dominate the financial headlines, with Microsoft largely an afterthought.
 In that respect, MSFT is still a forgotten stock.

 With the stock having fully recovered from the Q4 market correction, this looks like a good time to buy MSFT, perhaps on dips.
 The price-to-earnings ratio (29 times trailing earnings) might be a bit steep, but with double-digit sales and earnings expected this year and a 1.5% dividend yield, the valuation isn’t outlandish.
 Trading well above its 50- and 200-day moving averages, MSFT looks like a strong momentum buy that could continue to rise unimpeded for months.

 What other forgotten stocks should capture your attention?
 Here are two more that stand out:

 Forgotten Stocks: Bank of America (BAC)